davidawodiran/NETWORKWALKS-DAVID-B083-WK1-PMX-WINDOWS10-VIRTUALBOX-SETUP/README.md

 ### 1. Local vs Microsoft Account During Windows Setup
 Windows 10 pushes you hard toward a Microsoft account during installation.
-Disconnecting the network adapter is a clean workaround that forces a local account option — useful to know for any lab environment where you don't want personal credentials involved.
+Disconnecting the network adapter is a clean workaround that forces a local account option, useful to know for any lab environment where you don't want personal credentials involved.